rssahai/PSmodule-GHRepoMgr-lp/README.md

-# build-a-module-lp-author
+# Build-GitHubRepoManager-lp

-Repository for liveProject: Build a Module
+Milestone 1: GitHub Repository Manager, from **Build a Module** liveProject series, Project 1: Build a Module